aaronjghong/CHIP-8/README.md

 -   Basic SDL implementation
 -   Input
 -   Better Update Rate
+-   Reading from external settings file

 ## What's left to be done:

 -   Sound
--   External .ini Reading for settings/rom

 ## If you would like to make a CHIP-8 emulator too, I highly recommend the following resources: